swfiua/gotu/doc/gotu.rst

 it has in fact likely been in such a state for a very long time indeed.

-It is, in fact, the simplest possible model, essentially being just a sphere.
+It is the simplest possible model for the universe, essentially being just a sphere.

-It is a vacuum solution to Einstein's general relativity.
+It is also a vacuum solution to Einstein's general relativity, which creates a fascinating twist in the story.

 A key observation is that modern cosmology is in fact ignoring precisely half of de Sitter space.